 Atlanta laughed.
 “That’s not the truth, Mother.
 In the mortal realm, I’m forty and half-dead already.
 Stop cheerleading.
 It’s not helpful.
 Neither is reminding me that the only man I ever loved never loved me back.”

 “The mortal you loved was simply the wrong person for you, Atlanta.
 When the right person comes along, he’ll be devoted to you.”

 “Are you aware of the statistics concerning mortal women falling in love and marrying once they’re over 40?
 No one is coming along to love me at this age, Mother.”

 “You’re being ridiculous.
 I still take lovers.”

-“But I don’t.”
+“You might, but I don’t.”
 Oh, I used to get the urge to bed a man now and again, but I’ve lost even that now.
-Gaia’s retired owl and a leprechaun from a different pantheon are the only creatures who share my life, thanks to the man you’re still trying to protect from suffering the consequences of his selfish actions.”
+Gaia’s retired owl and a leprechaun from a different pantheon are the only creatures who share my life.
+And this is all thanks to the man you’re still trying to protect from suffering the consequences of his selfish actions.

-“Please… just talk to your father, Atlanta.
+“Please, daughter… just talk to your father.
 Talk to him before it’s too late for all of us.
-If he dies, all the gods die.
+If Zeus dies, all the gods die.
 You understand that, don’t you?”

 “Yes, and thanks for that additional serving of guilt.
-It was exactly what I didn’t need today.”
+It was one more thing I didn’t need today.”